newaeonweb/enterpriseAppBoilerplate/README.md

 ![CI](https://github.com/newaeonweb/enterpriseAppBoilerplate/workflows/CI/badge.svg)

-It is a simple baseline code to start enterprise big applications with a solid structure.
+It is a simple baseline project built with _workspace_ concept to start an enterprise Angular applications with a solid structure.

+Including the new ESLINT [recommended](https://github.com/angular-eslint/angular-eslint#migrating-from-codelyzer-and-tslint) by the Angular Team to replace the old TSLINT on Angular projects.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.
+> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.

 ## Project Structure